Cory Zeidman Pleads Guilty to Sports Betting Fraud Scheme

 JONATHAN TAMAYO WINS POKER’S BIGGEST PRIZE, TAKES HOME 2024 WORLD SERIES OF POKER® MAIN EVENT® TITLE.
 LAS VEGAS (July 17, 2024) – Poker history unfolded inside the Horseshoe Las Vegas Events Center today, as Jonathan Tamayo was crowned the 2024 World Series of Poker (WSOP®) Main Event Champion.Jul 28, 2024

-How many people buy into the World Series of Poker?
+Who won the 2024 World Series of Poker?